-Affiliated Community Minister Rev. Dr. Don A. Randall is a licensed marriage and family therapist and professional counselor with Athens Associates for Counseling and Psychotherapy.
+Rev. Dr. Don A. Randall received his divinity degree from Candler School of Theology, Emory University.
+He is recently retired from a long career as a licensed marriage and family therapist and professional counselor with Athens Associates for Counseling and Psychotherapy.
 He has special interests in marital therapy, spiritual development, mind-body healing, and hypnosis.
 Rev. Don provides consultation to the pastoral care team and occasional pulpit supply.
 He and his wife Sally have three adult daughters and six grandchildren.

 As a service to members of the Fellowship, Rev. Don offers a free consultation session to those seeking a referral to the most appropriate psychotherapist.